Laura Slade Wiggins: Career

 In 2014, Wiggins appeared in the Law & Order: Special Victims Unit episode "Comic Perversion" as Carly Rydell.
-Wiggins played the main character "Hannah Warner" in Starving in Suburbia which aired on Lifetime on April 26, 2014.
 In 2017, Wiggins appeared in the horror film Rings, the third installment of the Ring franchise.
+Wiggins was cast in the supporting role of Faith.
+Her boyfriend, who worked in the film's stunt department, told her the role hadn't been cast yet.
 In 2019, she played a supporting role in the Nancy Drew and the Hidden Staircase.